Sadicius/nv_debug/README.md

+> ⚠️ WARNING!
+When you run this script, it can be used by everyone on the server!
+Be careful and use it on your test server or when there are no players on the server.

 ## Overview
 The **nv_debug** script is designed for the **OX** or **Overextended** framework.
 To ensure functionality, the following scripts are required:
 - **ox_lib**